pradyatiitd/COL106-Data-Structures-Java/Anagram-Generator/README.md

 # Anagram-Generator-COL106

+## Summary
+Using hashing and AVL trees implemented anagram-generator which generates anagram of a given word from a large text collection.

 ## Goal
 The goal of this assignment is to get some practice with collision resolution and hash functions.
 On the side you will also learn basic string manipulations.
 It’s a fun assignment where the task is to find valid anagrams of a given input.